DesktopECHO/kWSL/README.md

 # kWSL.cmd

-- Simplicity - A 'one-liner' sets up KDE in WSL, the quirks get resolved for you (see Wiki for details)
+- Simplicity - A 'one-liner' completely sets up KDE in WSL (see Wiki for a list of custom packages)
 - Runs on Windows Server 2019 or Windows 10 Version 1803 (or newer, including Server Core)
 - KDE 5.17 on Devuan Linux (Tracking with what is to become Debian Bullseye, only without systemd)
 - xRDP Display Server, no additional X Server downloads required